Exercise 02

 library(sf)

-For this week’s exercise, we are also going to use data from the {rnaturalearth} package.
-Make sure to install those packages and re-start your session if these packages are not installed already:
+For this week’s exercise, we are also going to use data from the {rnaturalearth} package (which downloads data from the Natural Earth data project) and the {smoothr} package that works with sf objects.
+If these packages are not installed already, make sure to install those packages and re-start your session:

 library(rnaturalearth)